Advanced Multiple Imputation Methods to Deal with Missing Data

-This course aims to extend the application of multiple imputation methods to deal with missing data in complex analyses, including longitudinal models and clustered data.
+This course aims to extend the application of multiple imputation methods to deal with missing data in complex analyses, including data missing not at random and multilevel data.

-By the end of the course participants will be able to explore advanced multiple imputation methods when the substantive analysis of interest:
+By the end of the course participants will be able to understand and use advanced multiple imputation methods when:

 Who the course is intended for

 The course is intended for statisticians, health economists, epidemiologists and other researchers who are involved in performing statistical analyses of epidemiological datasets with missing data.
-Participants should be familiar with: the concept of multiple imputation, and have used it in practice; standard regression methods for dichotomous and continuous outcomes beyond the basic introductory level; and using Stata as the software package for statistical analyses of the data.
+It is assumed that participants will have attended the 'Multiple Imputation for Missing Data' course (or equivalent introductory course to missing data concepts and multiple imputation).
+Participants should be familiar with: the concept of multiple imputation, and have used it in practice; standard regression methods for dichotomous and continuous outcomes beyond the basic introductory level; and using software packages, Stata or R, for statistical analyses of the data.

 This course builds on prior knowledge of multiple imputation for dealing with missing data, and extends this to the application of multiple imputation in complex analyses.

 - brief revision of theory and practice of multiple imputation in simple scenarios;

 - guidance on conducting analyses when data are missing not at random;

 - guidance on using R package jomo to impute multilevel data;